Dimple Kapadia: Limited work, Tenet and beyond (2015–present)

 Kapadia had a cameo in Ayan Mukerji's action fantasy Brahmāstra: Part One – Shiva (2022) and starred in Siddharth Anand's action thriller Pathaan (2023), led by Shah Rukh Khan.
 In Pathaan, based in the YRF Spy Universe, she played Nandini, a senior officer in charge of a unit of Research and Analysis Wing (RAW) agents.
 Her performance was particularly picked up for praise.
 Sneha Bengani of CNBC TV18 was appreciative of her "sharp and graceful, commanding, yet restrained" performance.
 The film broke several box-office records to become the second-highest-grossing Indian film of 2023 and the third-highest-grossing Hindi film of all time.
 Kapadia won a Zee Cine Award for Best Actor in a Supporting Role – Female for her performance.

 A supporting role as the mother of Ranbir Kapoor's character in Luv Ranjan's romantic comedy Tu Jhoothi Main Makkaar (2023) brought Kapadia positive notice.
 Despite mixed reviews, the film enjoyed a strong run at the box office.
 Kapadia next reunited with Adajania for the Disney+ Hotstar crime thriller series Saas, Bahu Aur Flamingo, in which she played the protagonist Savitri, the powerful matriarch of a drug cartel selling a cocaine variant called flamingo.
 For the part, Kapadia was required to learn the local dialect to the fictional town of Runjh, located in northwest India.
 The show was well received and Kapadia earned rave reviews for her central performance.
 Shubhra Gupta, writing for The Indian Express, said Kapadia is "effortlessly in command of the room, and the situation".
 For her work, Kapadia received a Filmfare OTT Award for Best Actress in a Drama Series.

-Kapadia played a scientist in the romantic comedy Teri Baaton Mein Aisa Uljha Jiya (2024), starring Shahid Kapoor and Kriti Sanon, and featured alongside an ensemble cast in Adajania's mystery film Murder Mubarak.
-She will next have a starring role opposite the former's father, Pankaj Kapur, in Saurabh Shukla's Jab Khuli Kitaab, a romantic comedy about an older couple who seek divorce after 50 years of marriage.
+In 2024, Kapadia played a scientist in the romantic comedy Teri Baaton Mein Aisa Uljha Jiya, starring Shahid Kapoor and Kriti Sanon, and featured alongside an ensemble cast in Adajania's mystery film Murder Mubarak.
+Later that year, she played the title role in the romantic drama Go Noni Go, portraying a widowed middle-aged woman who develops a relationship with her younger yoga instructor, played by Manav Kaul, much to the dismay of those around her.
+Based on the short story "Salaam Noni Appa" by Kapadia's daughter Twinkle and directed by Sonal Dabral in his directorial debut, the film premiered at the MAMI Film Festival.
+Next followed Saurabh Shukla's romantic comedy Jab Khuli Kitaab (2026), which starred Kapadia and Pankaj Kapur as an older couple who seek divorce after 50 years of marriage.
+Kapadia played Anusuya Nautiyal, who awakens from a prolonged coma and confesses to her devoted husband that she had an extramarital affair decades earlier.
+The film premiered on the streaming service ZEE5 to positive reviews.
+Deepa Gahlot highlighted Kapur and Kapadia's lead performances, and Devesh Sharma from Filmfare described Kapadia as "luminous", noting the "regret, resilience and quiet strength" with which she imbues her character.